 The Dump Stoppers program utilizes a multi-pronged approach to confront the illegal dumping.
 At the heart of the program is a Clackamas County Sheriff's Deputy dedicated to tracking down illegal dumpers and vandals, along with support from an Operations Coordinator/Environment Assistant.
 A Compliance Hearings Officer and/or the District Attorney’s Office support the program as needed to prosecute offenders; and community corrections crews are used to clean up larger dumpsites, with County Forest staff used on smaller sites and/or in the county's back country.

 The Dump Stoppers program track record has proven the program is highly successful.
 In 2010, a total of 75,180 pounds of solid waste was collected, along with 857 pounds of scrap metal, 1000 pounds of hazardous waste, 572 tires and the removal of 43 vehicles.
 Group efforts also were reflected in the recovery of 680 pounds of dry waste and 649 pounds of recyclable materials.
-[In 2009 recycling efforts were stepped up to include recovery of construction dry waster and other recyclable items such as aluminum cans, plastic bottles, glass and cardboard.
-A total of 6,909 pounds, excluding tires and scrap metal, was removed from the forest and not land filled.]
+[In 2009, recycling efforts were stepped up to include recovery of construction dry waste and other recyclable items such as aluminum cans, plastic bottles, glass and cardboard.
+A total of 6,909 pounds, excluding tires and scrap metal, was removed from the forest and not landfilled.]

 The overall program totals from 2003-2010 are 667,787 pounds of solid waste, 5,082 pounds of hazardous waste, 58,533 pounds of scrap metal, 7,342 tires, 412 vehicles, and 2 illegal structures removed from the forest!
 There was a 40% reduction in waste collected in 2006 compared with 2003, with a slight increase in 2007-2010 specifically with construction and remodeling waste.
 These increases are most likely due to the current state of the economy.